"Come Out Fighting!" - Official Motto of 761st Tank Battalion.

 “on the one hand he could and did admire the toughness and courage"

-of Black soldiers hinting that Patton’s reservations regarding Black soldiers was merely a reflection of the prevailing social conditions and no a belief that Black soldiers were inherently inferior.
+of Black soldiers hinting that Patton’s reservations regarding Black soldiers were merely a reflection of the prevailing social conditions and no belief that Black soldiers were inherently inferior.
 There is merit to this position given that General Patton handpicked the 761st Tank Battalion to spearhead his mission to rescue the 101st Airborne Division during the Battle of the Bulge.